 (photo credit: REUTERS/Neil Hall)

-Sermons of the heavily bearded Qatada were found in a Hamburg flat used by some of those who carried out the Sept.
-11, 2001 attacks on the United States.
+His sermons were found in a Hamburg flat used by some of those involved in the 9/11 attacks on the United States in 2001.